CaptainStorm21/angular-module-route-system/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Notes
+Modules:

+declarations:
+	List of component, pipes, directives that are created in this module imports
+	List of other odules that this module depends upon exports
+	List of components, pipes, directive that this module makes it available to other modules Providers
+	Old way o fconnecting modules and services
+Boostrap
+	used by the AppModule only to declare what component will be displayed first